Home staging is a growing field driven by many factors including the:

 I also strongly disagree with some programs practice of handing out fake portfolios to their students.
 If you go out there and present before and after photos of staging projects that aren’t your own, and your potential clients realize this, forget about any credibility.
 Where will the “security blanket” of those three little initials get you when you’ve been found out?

-By the way, I added a “Graduation Certificate” as something students get when they complete the Staging Diva Program about a year ago, because so many students wanted something to frame and hang on their walls.
+By the way, I added a “Graduation Certificate” as something students get when they complete the Staging Diva Program about 18 months after I started teaching courses, because so many students wanted something to frame and hang on their walls.

 For many I guess it’s a symbolic representation of their decision to change their lives by pursuing a career in something they feel passionate about.
 I do state clearly on my website however, that this is not an “official credential” since there is no such thing in the home staging field.